thenewboston-blockchain/Projects/README.md

 After repository URL has been submitted, the proposal will be labeled **Approved** and final terms will be merged into this repository.

+After the **team formation**, the team leader (or manager) has to provide details of each member of the team.
+Details include Complete Name, GitHub Username, Slack username, LinkedIn, Role in the team, and the account number where they want to receive payments.